Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 Why do we need to monitor baby nonstop during labor induction?

-- More importantly, we need to see your baby’s heart rate for safeguard…in case we need to jump ship.
-AKA, in case we need to turn down the Pitocin, turn OFF the Pitocin, or head the operating room…
+2. More importantly, we need to see your baby’s heart rate for safeguarding…in case we need to jump ship.
+AKA, in case we need to turn down the Pitocin, turn OFF the Pitocin, or head to the operating room…

-Don’t be too bummed out about continuous monitoring though, because MANY hospitals nowadays still allow you to move around your room, get in the shower, and walk around the unit.
-Many hospitals have wireless monitors that can be applied, instead of having to lay in the bed for the whole thing!
+Don’t be too bummed out about continuous monitoring – MANY hospitals still allow you to move around your room, get in the shower, and walk around the unit.
+As long as we can trace baby’s heart rate, you can get into whatever position is most comfortable.

 4. Medical history and placing the IV (if you’re starting Pitocin right away)

-She will then start an IV on you, draw some preliminary labs, and start some IV fluids.
-Or, sometimes if you are coming in for a PM induction, she will not hook you up to any IV fluids yet.
+She will then place an IV, draw preliminary labs, and start some IV fluids.
+Sometimes if you are coming in for a PM induction, IV fluids won’t be started until the next morning.

-Your doctor will come to see you next and talk to you a little more about your labor induction.
+Your provider will come to see you next and talk to you more about your labor induction.
 He/she will talk about the methods that will be used, the risks vs. benefits, and scan your abdomen to see where baby is lying.

-We want baby to be HEAD DOWN…we don’t like inducing BOOTY-FIRST, or SHOULDER-FIRST babies, and your provider will just make sure baby is still lying this way!
+We want baby to be HEAD DOWN…we don’t like inducing BOOTY-FIRST babies!

-If you’re a first-time mom, and you’ve come in at night to PREP your cervix, but your provider checks you and you’re already 3 or 4 centimeters dilated…you probably will skip forward to get some Pitocin, instead of having your cervix prepped in any sort of way (it’s already prepped itself if it’s 3-4 cm dilated!).
+If you’re already 3-4 centimeters dilated…you probably will skip straight to Pitocin, instead of having your cervix prepped in any sort of way (it’s already prepped itself if it’s 3-4 cm dilated!).

-If you need a Foley bulb, or any other “prepping” medication to get things started, this is where your provider would do that part…
+If you need a Foley bulb or any other “prepping” medication, this is when your provider would do that part…

-Once that’s done, your nurse will keep you on the monitor for a little while to make sure baby tolerated that Foley bulb insertion, and if everything is okay after about 20 minutes, you’ll get to remove the monitors and go to sleep (or rest…it’s hard to sleep in the hospital the night before you have a baby).
+Once that’s done, your nurse will keep you on the monitor for a little while.
+After about 20 minutes, if everything looks good, you’ll get to remove the monitors and go to sleep (or rest…it’s hard to sleep in the hospital the night before you have a baby).

 7. Starting Pitocin (more details below)

-Alternatively, if you’ve come in for an AM induction, after your provider checks your cervix, your nurse will get your Pitocin started!
+Alternatively, if you’ve come in for an AM induction, your nurse will get your Pitocin started after your provider checks in!

-If you’re a PM labor induction, Pitocin would most likely get started in the morning…or sometimes in the middle of the night if your Foley bulb comes out early.
+If you’re a PM labor induction, Pitocin will most likely get started in the morning…or sometimes in the middle of the night if your Foley bulb comes out early.

 Starting the Pitocin